andijakl/udacity-Operationalizing-ML/readme.md

 To further improve the performance, it's also possible to set up auto-scaling for the endpoint if this is the bottleneck.
 In the SageMaker console, I navigate to the deployed endpoint.
 In the configuration, I scroll down to the "Endpoint runtime settings" section.

-Next, I select the one running with the current instance type (`ml.t2.medium`) and
+Next, I select the one running with the current instance type.
+Note that the `ml.t2.medium` instance types are already burstable and don't support autoscaling.
+The endpoint therefore needs to have a different type.

 As the model prediction is fast, I would choose a low number of maximum instances.
 It doesn't have to be too low, as the instances are only created on demand anyway and I only need to pay the required instances.
 A good compromise for the maximum capacity could be 3 instances, minimum capacity at 1 instance.
 The `Scale-in cool down (seconds)` could be 30 seconds, and the `Scale-out cool down (seconds)` 300 seconds for this configuration and expected workload.